 for any $i\in I$ and $A$ (resp. $A_{i}$) denotes the strict henselian of $A^{\prime}$ (resp. $A^{\prime}_{i}$).
-Then $A_{i}$ satisfies the property of the statement.
+Then $A$ is also the strict henselian of $\mathcal{O}_{Y, y}$ and $A_{i}$ satisfies the property of the statement.
 This completes the proof. \end{proof} \begin{prop}\upshape Let $Y$ be a normal crossing variety over the spectrum of a field of positive characteristic $p>0$ and $y\in Y^{(s)}$.
 Then we have

 for $t<s$. \end{prop} \begin{proof}\upshape Let $\{Y_{i}\}_{i\in I}$ be the irreducible components of $Y$.
 For an integer $m$, we define